Event Planning and Marketing

 Planning Resource Links

-- UNC Charlotte Center City Events Booking
+- The Dubois Center at UNC Charlotte Center City Events Information

 - Contracts Guidance

-- Conference, Reservations and Events Services
+- Conference, Reservations and Events Services (CRES)

 - Events Facilities Policy